How to Update Linux Kernel in Ubuntu

 • For any new version.
 If you are comfortable with occasional changes, enjoy trying out new features, and tolerate potential issues.

-5. Close this window and then reopen it.
-If the system needs updating, the app offers the option to upgrade to the newest version.
+5. Click Close, then reopen the window.
+If the system has updates, the app offers the option to upgrade to the newest version.

 Step 3: Force the Upgrade